UniversalRobots/AdvancedGripper/README.md

 * Request exclusive control of the Tool I/O Interface resource
 * Configure the Output Voltage I/O setting of the Tool I/O Interface

+Note:
+* Feedback capabilities of the gripper is only available from URCap API version 1.9.0 (released with PolyScope version 3.12.0/5.6.0)

 Information:
 * Available from:
   * URCap API version 1.8.0.